remylenoir/helpr/README.md

 - [ ] Finish the desktop version
 - [ ] User testing
 - [ ] Social authentication
 - [ ] Admin interface to create categories/NGOs
+- [ ] Replace the ID with slugs
+- [ ] Store the user session when using "Add to Home Screen" on iOS
 - [ ] Think of the alerts/events/comments moderation model.

 ## Sources: